-In year 2020, TISCO Group has expanded new digitalized service channels to customers and new business products; therefore, operational risk increased accordingly following the business expansion.
-Nevertheless, the inherent risks in all aspects of such new businesses were analyzed and well managed to assure that the possible risks were mitigated to be in acceptable risks with prudent control process establishment in compliance with TISCO New Business Guideline prior launching.
-As a result of business expansion as well as the increasing trend of complex fraudulent behavior in current environment TISCO has enhanced the capacity of Transaction Fraud Monitoring System.
+In year 2021, TISCO Group has expanded new digitalized service channels to customers and new business products; therefore, operational risk increased accordingly following the business expansion.
+Nevertheless, the inherent risks in all aspects of such new businesses were analyzed and well managed to assure that the possible risks were mitigated to be in acceptable risks with prudent control process establishment in compliance with TISCO New Business Guidelines prior launching.
+As a result of business expansion as well as the increasing trend of complex fraudulent behavior in current environment TISCO has enhanced the capacity of Suspicious Transaction Monitoring System.
 The system shall be capable to detect the irregularities in order to have further prudent investigation on the appropriateness of transactional execution and minimize the possible losses incurred either to customers or TISCO.

 Pursuant to the ongoing operational risk management process of the TISCO Group, it starts from the establishment of operational risk management culture by building control awareness to all business units and educating them in regard to the stipulations according to the operational risk management framework for thorough understanding and perception.
 For practicing as risk owner, all functions shall have to participate and take accountabilities in managing operational risk of functions under their supervision.
 Operational Risk Management function shall have duty in managing overall operational risk in an enterprise wide addition to the duty in supporting, overseeing and monitoring all functions to proceed in accordance with the determined operational risk management framework.
 In the process of operational risk assessment, the key operational risk would be identified together with the assessment on the control effectiveness.
 The remedial action plan as well as the Key Risk Indicators would be subsequently determined in order to mitigate the revealed residual risks or prevent the incurrence of possible risks for properly mitigating risks for properly containing them within the acceptable risk level appropriate to each business (Risk Appetite).
-The result of the risk assessment in corporate level would be reported to the Risk Oversight Committee, the Risk Management Committee and the Audit Committee for acknowledgement.
-Due to the information technology places importance in business operations of TISCO Group as well as the expansion of digitalized service channels, these resulted to the dramatically increasing of IT risk including but not limited to the cyber threats.
+The result of the risk assessment in corporate level would be reported to the Risk Oversight Committee, the Risk Management Committee, the Compliance and Operation Control Committee, and the Audit Committee for acknowledgement.

+Since the information technology places importance in business operations of TISCO Group as well as the expansion of digitalized service channels, these resulted in the significant increase in IT risk including but not limited to the cyber threats.
 IT Risk Management function shall be responsible for supervising and governing IT risk.
-The function also has duty to assess the appropriateness and efficiency of control measures over related to IT risk, follow IT risk through IT KRI for properly mitigating risks and containing them within the acceptable risk level and to determine the appropriate IT risk management.
+The function also has duty to assess the appropriateness and efficiency of control measures related to IT risk, determine the appropriate IT risk management, and follow IT risk through IT KRI for properly mitigating risks and containing them within the acceptable risk level.
 The IT Risk Committee has set up with an aim to govern the efficiency of IT risk management of TISCO Group.